Share

 Project objectives

-Although progresses have been made in recent years in terms of revision and functionalization of the stump, surgical techniques in the amputation stump preparation are still unable to adequately support the robotic and bionic technologies applied to prosthetics.
-For this reason, the ReGiveMeFive (RGM5) project aims at rethinking the stump to be functional and adaptable to the application of a robotic prosthesis of modern design.
-The following activities will be carried out i) to perform ad hoc bionic surgery procedures for the revision and functionalization of the upper limb stump in order to adapt it to the new generation of prosthetic devices on an increasingly large number of patients; ii) to feedback to the users the proprioceptive information; iii) to define the guidelines for the revision of the stump.
+Despite significant progress in recent years in the area of limb revision and functionalization, surgical techniques for amputation stump preparation still cannot adequately support robotic and bionic technologies applied to prosthetics.
+For this reason, the ReGiveMeFive (RGM5) project aims to redesign the stump to be functional and adaptable to the application of a modern robotic prosthesis.
+The project will therefore proceed to: i) develop ad hoc bionic surgical procedures for the revision and functionalization of upper limb stumps, adapting them to next-generation prosthetic devices for an increasingly broad patient population; ii) provide proprioceptive information from the prosthesis to the user; iii) define guidelines for amputation stump revision.

 21/12/2020 - 20/12/2023